 Welcome to Atlanta, Georgia.
 During the Civil War, Atlanta was one of the most important Southern Cities as it provided war materials to the South.
 In 1864, General Sherman marched into Atlanta and burned the entire city.
 The city recovered from its losses and today is one of the most dynamic in the South, boasting a successful cultural and business hub.
 Transfer independently to your hotel where you will meet your Tour Director.

 day 02 Atlanta.

 This morning, enjoy a city tour of Atlanta and learn about one of its most famous residents, Margaret Mitchell.
 In 1936, Mitchell published the book “Gone with the Wind”.
 It depicted the life of the daughter of a plantation owner and follows her life through the Civil War and Reconstruction.
 The story takes place in Atlanta and south of Atlanta in a small town named Jonesboro.
 This afternoon, you will visit the Road to Tara Museum and Stately Oaks Plantation which was the inspiration for Tara.
 You will have the opportunity to see memorabilia from the movie including costumes worn by the stars Clark Gable and Vivien Leigh.
-In the evening, enjoy a welcome reception which will give you the opportunity to meet your fellow travelers.
+In the evening, enjoy a welcome reception which will give you the opportunity to meet your fellow travellers.

 day 03 Atlanta-Augusta-Charleston